 Even if you’re just using it as a personal card but you still travel frequently, it still holds the same value!

-Overall, your best way to maximize reward points with the Premier Rewards Gold Card from American Express is as a business owner with a few employees who will be using business cards.
+Overall, your best way to maximize reward points with this credit card is as a business owner with a few employees who will be using business cards.

 However, any individual big spenders will find earning points pretty easy.
 Here are our tips for using the card to its fullest.

 Tip #1: Purchase all airfare with this card directly through the airlines to get 3x pts.

 Tip #2: Make all U.S. restaurant, gas station, and supermarket purchases with this credit card to get 2x points.

 Tip #3: Put as much as you can under your business expense categories (company car, business lunches, company sponsored dinners) in order to keep racking up points on the card.